Journey of Life: Recording and release

 The band started in 1998 with working on the new album.
 After the second album Take Me Home was released in November 1997, the band did some concerts and tours in Germany.
 The second and final single from Take Me Home was no commercially success.
 The band presented the first demos to Turbobeat who already produced the first two albums.
-On May 4, 1999 the band announced a new single called Journey of Life as first single of the third album which should be released with Polydor in the first week of August 1999.
+On 4 May 1999 the band announced a new single called Journey of Life as first single of the third album which should be released with Polydor in the first week of August 1999.
 One week before the planned release, Polydor cancelled the release of the first single even if the promotion started and the first promotional copies were distributed.

 In the following months the band played some concerts, presenting new songs but with no official release date or statement.
 Only one year later, the band announced Island of Dreams as lead-single for the third album.
-The single was released on October 9, 2000.
-The album was announced for November 20, 2000.
+The single was released on 9 October 2000.
+The album was announced for 20 November 2000.

 The sound of the band changed significantly, Polydor described the album with ethno-influences and world music.
 Island of Dreams was also the main theme for Expedition Robinson (German version of Survivor) and the sound of the song already changed.

 On the final release only the song The Meaning of Life, a duet with Joachim Witt was produced by Turbobeat.
 The other songs were rerecorded up to three times with different teams.
 In the end the songs on the album were produced by Turbobeat, Axel Breitung and team and Elephant Music.

-Beside the promotional only single Journey of Life which was planned for an August 1999 release, the first single Island of Dreams was released on September 25, 2000.
-The second and final single of the album was Am I Right as double-a-side single with The Meaning of Life, a duet with Joachim Witt which was released on March 13, 2001.
+Beside the promotional only single Journey of Life which was planned for an August 1999 release, the first single Island of Dreams was released on 25 September 2000.
+The second and final single of the album was Am I Right as double-a-side single with The Meaning of Life, a duet with Joachim Witt, released on 13 March 2001.